-When you begin thinking about college, one of the first things you need to think about is – do you want to attend an art college or a college with a high-quality art program?
+When you begin thinking about college, one of the first things a young artist needs to think about is – do I want to attend an art college or a college with a high-quality art program?

 Many people have very strongly held opinions about what you should do.
 We have a very strongly held opinion that you should do what makes sense for you and your specific needs.
 Life is not one size fits all.
 The pros and cons of the decision vary depending on each student’s goal for her/his education.We’d like to help you start to envision what kind of college experience may suit you best.
 There are two primary paths for high school students pursuing visual and/or performing arts – and one hybrid path.